transparencyint/CGIP/documentation/database.md

 ## Databases

-Each chapter has its own database and they're identified by their [ISO 3166-1 Alpha2 country code](http://en.wikipedia.org/wiki/ISO_3166-1#Current_codes):

-- Dominican Republic -> DM
-- Bangladesh -> BD
-- Kenya -> KE
-- Maldives -> MD
-- Mexico -> MX
-- Peru -> PE
+There are three databases needed to run this app:

+- `cgip_data`: all data for the visualisation (e.g. actors, connections) is stored here
+- `cgip_users`: all registered users
+- `cgip_user_sessions`: as a permanent session store

-You can create all needed databases by running the create_databases.js from the `backend scripts/` folder.
+You can create all needed databases by running the create_databases.js from the `server/scripts/` folder.

-`$ node backend\ scripts/create_databases.js`
+`$ node server/scripts/create_databases.js`

-It will prompt you for the username, the password (you can leave them both blank when they're not needed), the database url (e.g. http://127.0.0.1) and the database port (e.g. 5984).
-After that it tries to create the databases in the specified CouchDB.